 Renowned as Asia's largest artificial lake, the major attraction of Hussain Sagar lake is a monolithic Buddha statue situated right at the heart of the lake.
 The statue of Buddha was installed in the year 1993 and was inaugurated by His Holiness Dalai Lama himself.
 Standing at the Tank Bund, you can see an outline of the lake done by lights appearing as a diamond-studded necklace.

 Situated in Rourkela in Odisha, Hanuman Vatika is a garden dedicated to the Hindu God Hanuman.
 It boasts of housing Asia's tallest Hanuman statue which is 75 feet tall.
 Besides, the garden also has several temples in the premises enshrined by Vaishnodevi, Sarala, Dwadash Linga, Siva, Santoshi Maa, Maa Laxmi etc.

 Located at a distance of 14 kms from Kolhapur in Maharashtra on the Pune- Bangalore Highway, Chinmaya Ganadhish is the tallest statue of Hindu God Ganesh in the entire world.
-The statue stands tall at a height of 61 feet placed on a base of 24 feet.
+This statue in India stands tall at a height of 61 feet placed on a base of 24 feet.
 It was inaugurated in 2001.

 Compare quotes from upto 3 travel agents for free